 Overview

-Heat stroke occurs when a dog’s body temperature gets too high.
-Unlike humans, who can sweat freely and all over their bodies, dogs can only sweat through their noses and the bottoms of their paws.
-Instead, dogs cool themselves down by breathing out warm air and taking in cooler air through their mouth and tongue, also known as panting.
+Heat stroke in dogs is a serious and potentially life-threatening condition.
+It happens when a dog gets too hot and can't cool down.
+Unlike humans, who can sweat freely all over their bodies, dogs can only sweat through their noses and the bottoms of their paws.
+They mainly cool down by panting, breathing out warm air and drawing in cooler air through their mouths and tongues.
+If this system is overwhelmed, their body temperature can rise dangerously fast.

-Heat stroke occurs when dogs can’t cool themselves down effectively.
+As temperatures rise, it’s important to know how to spot the signs of heat stroke early and act quickly.
+Some dogs are more at risk than others, but any dog can overheat, even on a mild day.
 There are ways to keep a dog cool, but as a dog's body temperature continues to rise, their organs begin to shut down.
 Severe heat stroke can be fatal for dogs.

 Medically reviewed by